 The bureau also offers a teacher and children's page.
-Highlights include an informative brochure, designed for educators, on the 2010 census; a lesson plan (3rd-5th grade), asking students to conduct a classroom census; teaching ideas; facts pre-selected for holidays and observances; and 22 maps depicting city growth and distribution between 1790 and 2000.
+Highlights include lesson plans; warm-up activities; facts pre-selected for holidays and observances; and maps depicting city growth and distribution between 1790 and 2000.

-A sub-page for young children provides counting, coloring, word, trivia, and memory games.
+A page for younger children provides counting, coloring, word, trivia, and memory games.
 Be aware that the site has a rather peppy little song clip, which may delight students or annoy them, depending on their ages and personalities.

 Finally, if you're having a difficult time convincing individual teenage students that formal education is worthwhile, money is always a fantastic incentive.
 Consider showing them the financial payoffs of advanced education.
 The data also covers the earning differences among ethnicities in the U.S.